ankitachauhan166/ankitachauhan166.github.io/README.md

 # Portfolio Page
 ## Description
 In this assignment I have tried to show the things I learned in past few weeks.
 I have displayed some of my work using concepts of javascript, css3 and html5.
+It is responsive.
+Have used bootstrap, flex box, grid system for layout
 ## How to run
 <ul>
   <li>fork the repo to your github account</li>